July 11, 2022

 An original King radiator script with this early design would be extremely rare.

-The first production King Model A cars in 1911 did carry a radiator emblem, see original factory photo shown below:
+The first production King Model A cars in 1911 did carry a radiator emblem, see original King factory photo and catalog illustration shown below:

-This is a King showing a radiator emblem (1911) dpl
+King Model A showing a radiator emblem (1911) dpl

-This is the red enamel King radiator emblem shown below.
-This King radiator emblem is rare.
+This is the red and white enamel King radiator emblem shown below.
+This King radiator emblem is very rare.

 Size: 70mm high 49mm wide MM: Whitehead & Hoag

-This King radiator emblem was still in use in 1915, see the four-cylinder King Model C instruction book cover shown below, and may have continued in use into 1916.
+This King radiator emblem was still in use in 1915, see the four-cylinder King Model C advertisement shown below, and may have continued in use into 1916, although I cannot confirm this:

 This is a King Model D (1915) dpl